Adi621/Adi621/README.md

 Choose your symbol (X or O)

-Enter a number from 1 to 9 to place your move:
+## Enter a number from 1 to 9 to place your move:

-Copy code
 7 | 8 | 9
 ---------
 4 | 5 | 6